Teen

 7& Repeat counts 1-1& (L slipback).

-8 R close with stamp without weight transfer.
+8 R close with vertical flat footed stamp without weight transfer.

 Optional Shouts